 - a.
 The trend of the number of new COVID-19 cases and hospitalizations per day. - b.
 The capacity of hospitals and the health system in the County and region, including acute care beds and Intensive Care Unit beds, to provide care for COVID-19 patients and other patients, including during a surge in COVID-19 cases. - c.
 The supply of personal protective equipment (PPE) available for hospital staff and other healthcare providers and personnel who need PPE to safely respond to and treat COVID-19 patients. - d.
 The ability and capacity to quickly and accurately test persons to determine whether they are COVID-19 positive, especially those in vulnerable populations or high-risk settings or occupations. - e.
 The ability to conduct case investigation and contact tracing for the volume of cases and associated contacts that will continue to occur, isolating confirmed cases and quarantining persons who have had contact with confirmed cases. - 6.
 Incorporation of Emergency Proclamations.
 This Order is issued in accordance with, and incorporates by reference, the March 4, 2020, Proclamation of a State of Emergency issued by Governor Gavin Newsom and the March 10, 2020, Proclamation by the Contra Costa County Board of Supervisors declaring the existence of a local emergency. - 7.
 State Orders.
 This Order is also issued in light of the following orders (collectively "State Orders"): - a.
-The March 19, 2020, Order of the State Public Health Officer (the "State Shelter Order"), which set baseline statewide restrictions on non-residential business activities, effective until further notice:
+The March 19, 2020, Order of the State Public Health Officer (the "State Shelter Order"), which set baseline statewide restrictions on non-residential business activities, effective until further notice; - b.

-- b.
 The March 19, 2020, executive order issued by the Governor (N-33-20), directing California residents to heed then-current State public health directives; - c.
-The May 4, 2020, executive order issued by the Governor (N-66-20), directing California residents to continue to obey State public health directives; and - d.
-The May 7, 2020, Order of the State Public Health Officer, permitting businesses to reopen as designated by sector, but expressly acknowledging the authority of local health officers to establish and implement public health measures within their respective jurisdictions that are more restrictive than those implemented by the State Public Health Officer. - e.
-The July 13, 2020, Order of the State Public Health Officer, ordering business closures and restrictions in specified sectors statewide along with restrictions affecting specified business sectors and activities in counties on a County Monitoring List.
+The May 4, 2020, executive order issued by the Governor (N-66-20), directing California residents to continue to obey State public health directives; and

+- d.
+The May 7, 2020, Order of the State Public Health Officer, permitting businesses to reopen as designated by sector, but expressly acknowledging the authority of local health officers to establish and implement public health measures within their respective jurisdictions that are more restrictive than those implemented by the State Public Health Officer; and - e.
+The August 28, 2020, Order of the Acting State Public Health Officer, outlining the State Blueprint, authorizing local health jurisdictions to reopen specified sectors of the economy, and directing the closure of sectors as needed, in accordance with the county's tier.

 In certain respects, this Order adopts more stringent restrictions addressing the particular facts and circumstances in this County, which are necessary to control the public health emergency as it is evolving within the County.
-Without this tailored set of restrictions that further reduces the number of interactions between persons, scientific evidence indicates that the public health crisis in the County will worsen to the point at which it may overtake available health care resources within the County and increase the death rate.
-Where this Order is more restrictive than a State public health order related to the COVID-19 pandemic, this Order controls.
-To the extent any federal guidelines allow activities that are not allowed by this Order, this Order controls and those activities are not allowed.
+This Order imposes specific requirements on individuals with regard to social distancing and expressly prohibits gatherings of any size with limited exceptions.
+Without these restrictions to limit interactions between persons, scientific evidence indicates that the public health crisis in the County will worsen to the point at which it may overtake available health care resources within the County and increase the death rate.
+Where this Order is more restrictive than a State public health order or state or federal guidelines related to the COVID-19 pandemic, this Order controls.